asahala/Rockford-Patcher/README.md

 ![alt text](https://www.mv.helsinki.fi/home/asahala/rockford/screenshot.png)

 ## What is reconstructed and what is not?
+Short answer: everything except the levels, their gold counts and times, general idea of the themes, their color space and one frame of each player character.
+Long answer below:

 ***Order of the themes:*** The order of the themes is based on the collectible names fround from the EXE from offset 7A0 - 7EF.
 It is not 100% certain which themes they refer to, but with a little reasoning all except jewels and gems are somewhat obvious.
 Clubs are for luck, notes for music and cups for the player.
 I have put scuba and miner in this order based on the palette definitions.
 There's only one theme with black background in the EXE (offsets 9E3 - 9F2), and I assume that this belongs to the miner more likely than the blue background at offsets 95B - 95A.

 ***Order of the levels:*** The levels have been extracted from CELLMAPS.BIN and aligned with the themes in their order of appearance.
 I assume that it is the correct one, since the themes and levels of the base game have aligned similarly.
 The levels are ordered as HUNTER, THEME6, COOK, THEME7 etc.